cwqt/awgit/README.md

 GITLAB_USERNAME
 ```

-To get the collector to run every day, vreate a file called `.collect.sh` in your home, and add the following:
+To get the collector to run every day, create a file called `.collect.sh` in your home, and add the following:

 ```sh
 #!/bin/bash -l